HTTP Protocol

 This requires the client to take additional action.
 The most common use-case is to jump to a different URL in order to fetch the resource.

-- 301 Moved Permanently: the resource is now located at a new URL.
+- 301 Moved Permanently: the resource now has a new permanent URL, given in the Location header.

 4xx: Client Error